apache/cassandra-java-driver/driver-tests/stress/README.md

 # Stress application

-A simple example application that uses the Java driver to stress test Cassandra.
-This also somewhat stress tests the Java driver as a result.
+A simple example application that uses the Java Driver to stress test Cassandra.
+This also somewhat stress tests the Java Driver as a result.

 Please note that this simple example is far from being a complete stress application.
 In particular it currently supports a very limited number of